RamonElias/MyActionInAction/README.md

           exit 1
 ```

 The workflow will automatically run and execute the action.
 Inspect the output.
-You can see that the container was created and outputs th egreeting to the workflow log.
+You can see that the container was created and outputs the greeting to the workflow log.
 The otput parameter can be access in subsequent steps.

 <img width="350" alt="CH 04_003" src="https://github.com/GitHubActionsInAction/ActionInAction/assets/5276337/e6d2cbc6-186b-4093-9f63-d6bc31bace75">